ramavedantam/vrama91-old.github.io/index.md

 title: Home
 ---

 Hi!
+I am currently a visiting researcher at the NYU Center for Data Science (CDS) working with <a href="https://en.wikipedia.org/wiki/Julia_Kempe">Prof. Julia Kempe</a> and <a href="https://cims.nyu.edu/~andrewgw/">Prof. Andrew Gordon Wilson</a>.
-I am a Research Scientist at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research (FAIR)</a> in New York, broadly interested in machine learning that mimics capabilities of human intelligence.
-I tackle problems at this frontier from the perspective of how one can get machines to appropriately learn concepts, and how to combine concepts to enable conceptual leaps, mimicking and hopefully surpassing the capabilities of humans.
+Previously, I was Research Scientist at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research (FAIR)</a> in New York.
+I enjoy working on problems in core machine learning that make AI models more general, robust and human-like.
-I enjoy working on both practical aspects (of tools, benchmarks, tasks) to enable progress on these questions and dabble a bit on the theoretical front as well.
+In pursuit of these goals, my current focus is on multimodal machine learning, robustness and data efficient learning.

 Previously, I graduated with my PhD in Computer Science from the School of Interactive Computing at Georgia Tech.
 My PhD advisor was <a href='https://www.cc.gatech.edu/~parikh/'>Devi Parikh</a>.